Stray Cats, Feral Cats and Kittens

-Play with the kittens with wands and cat dancers to encourage them to interact with the toys (and indirectly, you).
-The East Bay SPCA can take them in as owner surrenders once they are better socialized and able to be spayed or neutered.
+If you are able to socialize young kittens, the East Bay SPCA can take them in as owner surrenders once they are better socialized and able to be spayed or neutered.
 Surrenders are arranged by appointment and we will do an evaluation of the animal’s health and temperament.
 Please note that there is a fee to surrender cats and kittens.
-Please call us at 510-569-0702 to learn more about our surrender process and to learn about our space availability.
+Please call us at (510) 569-0702 to learn more about our surrender process and to learn about our space availability.

 Surrendering owned kittens to the East Bay SPCA

 The East Bay SPCA arranges surrenders of owned kittens (born to a pet mother cat) by appointment.
 We will evaluate the animal’s health and temperament.
 To make a surrender appointment, click here.

 Surrendering kittens elsewhere